theyak/Tau2/README.md

 require_once '/path/to/Tau/src/Tau.php';
 ```

-You'll probably also want to register an autoloader:
+You'll probably also want to register an autoloader so that you don't have to manually include each file:

 ```php
 Theyak\Tau::registerAutoloader();
 ```

-You can optionally enable Tau v1 class names, such as TauCrypt, by passing true
+You can optionally enable Tau v1 class names, such as TauCrypt and TauClock, by passing true
 to the autoloader.
 This isn't recommended but may be useful for compatability
-with the original version of Tau.
+with the original version of Tau if there comes a time when more things are ported to Tau2.

 ```php
 Theyak\Tau::registerAutoloader(true);